RohitSrivastava12/CodingChallenges/README.md

 Interview-Oriented: Focuses on problems that are directly relevant to SDET roles, emphasizing problem-solving skills and coding knowledge required in the field of software testing.

 Contribution
-Feel free to contribute by suggesting new questions, you can reach me out on linkedin https://www.linkedin.com/in/rohitsrivastava12/) providing alternative solutions, or improving existing explanations!
+Feel free to contribute by suggesting new questions, roviding alternative solutions, or improving existing explanations! you can reach me out on linkedin :-https://www.linkedin.com/in/rohitsrivastava12/